otech-nl/vagrant-lemp/README.md

 ## Details

-* All configuration is done through variables in `vagrant/provision.sh`.
-  * The `COMPONENTS` variable lets you select which components to install.
-  * This is where you will find database names, passwords, etc. as well.
+* You can enable components by copying their files from vagrant/available to vagrant/enabled
-* You can set your VM name and host name in Vagrantfile
+* You can set your VM name and host name in Vagrantfile.
+This name is also used as your project name.
 * Your current directory is mapped to `/home/vagrant/public_html`
 * [http://192.168.33.10](http://192.168.33.10) opens the default nginx page
 * [http://192.168.33.10/~vagrant](http://192.168.33.10/~vagrant) opens your home page